lzwjava/lzwjava.github.io/original/2025-07-14-paragraph-translation-en.md

 ---
 audio: false
+generated: false
+image: false
 lang: en
 layout: post
 title: Optimizing Translation Costs with Paragraph-Based Markdown
 translated: false
-generated: false
 ---

 My Jekyll blog uses Markdown to write paragraphs.
 After writing in English, I use AI tools like DeepSeek or Mistral to translate into eight other languages.
 Although they are already inexpensive, there is still room for improvement.